crossorigin="anonymous">

 Others praise the durability of the titanium design and the protective DLC coating, noting minimal signs of wear after months of daily water exposure.
 A few caution that repeated exposure to pool chemicals can necessitate regular rinsing, which they have integrated into their routine.

-On forums and social media, users often share stories about using their Oura Rings in hot tubs and during sauna visits with no adverse effects, confirming the ring’s versatility across both wet and high-temperature environments.
+On forums and social media, users often share stories about using their Oura Rings in hot tubs and saunas without adverse effects, confirming the ring’s versatility in both wet and high-temperature environments.

 Overall, user feedback reinforces the official claims of water resistance, emphasizing the Oura Ring’s reliability and convenience for continuous, water-inclusive use.